What are educational apps

 Educational apps for learners vary in themes and approaches.
 They can help to learn a language, distinguish plants, understand anatomy, and much more.

-Udemy offers free and paid online courses in design, development, marketing, and more with online courses.
+Udemy offers free and paid online courses in design, development, marketing, and online courses.
 The platform is available for personal and corporate use.

 Last year, this language learning app was downloaded more than 12 million times in the US only.
 Duolingo is extremely popular, and for good reasons.
-Its users can freely practice reading, speaking, writing, and listening comprehension.
+Its users can freely practice reading, speaking, writing, and listening comprehension of their chosen language.

 This is an innovative app to study math.
 Users can scan problems off the paper and see different solving methods explained step by step or run a built-in calculator.
 Photomath works not only for algebra but for trigonometry and geometry too.

 How to make an educational app?
 If you want to create an educational app, start with some questions.
 What kind of app do you want to create?
 Who will your audience be?

 First, decide on an education app concept.
 The concept of an educational app is like a genre of a book.
 It dictates the app’s primary function, use cases, and design.
 The app concept doesn’t have to limit your creativity and ambitions.
 It’s meant to guide you and streamline the idea.